circuitdao/docs/docs/technical-manual/liquidation.md

 The process of liquidating a vault involves one or more liquidation auctions.
 Liquidation auctions are Dutch auctions in which collateral is offered for BYC at successively lower prices until a **time out** is reached.
 If an auction fails to recover all debt and there is collateral left in the vault, it is possible to **restart** the auction.

-If all debt has been recovered, the vault it returned to the control of its owner with any remaining collateral in it.
+If all debt has been recovered, the vault is returned to the control of its owner with any remaining collateral in it.

 If debt remains to be recovered and there is no collateral left in the vault, then a restart is no longer possible, and the vault is said to have incurred **[Bad Debt](../bad-debt)**.